magento/devdocs/src/cloud/architecture/pro-architecture.md

 Rather than running a traditional, active-passive master or a master-slave setup, {{site.data.var.ece}} runs a redundant architecture where all three instances accept reads and writes.
 This architecture offers zero downtime when scaling and provides guaranteed transactional integrity.

 Because of our unique, redundant hardware, we can provide you with three gateway servers.
-Most external services enable you to [whitelist](https://glossary.magento.com/whitelist) multiple IP addresses, so having more than one fixed IP address is not a problem.
+Most external services enable you to add multiple addresses to an [allowlist](https://glossary.magento.com/whitelist) multiple IP addresses, so having more than one fixed IP address is not a problem.

 The three gateways map to the three servers in your Production environment cluster and retain static IP addresses.
 It is fully redundant and highly available at every level: